Classic Personality Posters of the 1970s and 1980s

-- She was cast in the very short-lived show called Cliffhangers, which was an attempt to bring back the old time concept of a serial; a show that relied on a continuing plot week after week and usually ended each segment with a cliffhanger.
-The series didn't fare well with fans and was cancelled.
+Susan was in a very short-lived television series called Cliffhangers, an attempt by NBC to bring back the vintage concept of the serial, a show that relied on a continuing plot week after week and usually ended each segment with a cliffhanger.
+The series didn't fare well with viewers and was cancelled.

 Ann-Margret's 1978 Pro Arts Poster!

 This is a lovely pose of Ann taken by photographer Harry Langdon.
 He has a very special way of bringing out the beauty in every woman he has ever photographed.
 This poster, released through Pro Arts in 1978 is #14-608.

 Anderson made a name for herself in the sitcom WKRP in Cincinnati that ran from 1978 to 82.
 Her character, Jennifer Marlowe, worked as the radio station receptionist and the writers and producers actually allowed this blond lovely to have a brain.

 The white bikini pose is from Western Graphics and was released in 1978.
 It isn't uncommon to see this pose, in a smaller size, without any identifying information.
 While I am not certain, I suspect these poses were used as prizes at carnivals and things like that.

 Loni has at least two other posters, a red swimsuit pose and a release with Lynda Carter when the two starred in the short lived show Partners in Crime.